Written by 8:55 am Camping

 Wood Burning

 Feeling vintage/old-fashioned vibes and tempted to buy a wood burning stove?
 Well, before proceding you should know how riskier it is.
 Wood burning has an open flame which can be controlled to only some extent.
-However, chances of spreading fire is much greater.
-Not to mention the burning ash and soot also inreases the risk of fire spread.

 Even if you were to be precautious enough to limit the spread of flame would you be willing to cook with black smoke filling up your kitchen or tent?